wisp-forest/docs/docs/accessories/developer/api_fundamentals.md

 You can either create an Accessory by implementing the `Accessory` interface or by extending the `AccessoryItem` which implements the `Accessory` interface.

-The first requires that you register your custom `Accessory` to the given `Item` instance using the `AccessoryRegistry#register` method while the later `AccessoryItem` will register the accessory when the class is instantiated
+The first requires that you register your custom `Accessory` to the given `Item` using the `AccessoryRegistry#register` method.
+Using the `AccessoryItem` class will automatically register the accessory when the class is instantiated.

-This `Accessory` interface contains various functions that can be preformed like `tick`ing, controlling equipablity, listening to when equipment is changed, adding attribute modifiers dynamically or statically, adding custom tooltip info, and more.
+This `Accessory` interface contains various functions that can be performed.
+Some examples include `tick`ing, controlling equipability, listening to when equipment is changed, adding attribute modifiers (dynamically or statically), and adding custom tooltip info.

 ### Adding a Custom Accessory Renderer

 Creating a custom `Accessory` comes with the ability to add some rendering that is attached to the player.
-You can do such by creating a custom instance of `AccessoryRenderer` and registering such using the `AccessoriesRendererRegistry.registerRenderer` method.
-More information about the API available to developers can be found in the [rendering API section](./rendering_api.md).
+You can do so by creating a custom instance of `AccessoryRenderer` and registering it using the `AccessoriesRendererRegistry.registerRenderer` method.
+More information about the rendering API be found in the [rendering API section](./rendering_api.md).

 !!! warning "Default Rendering Behavior"
     By default as discussed within the Rendering API section of the docs, all Accessories will use `DefaultAccessoryRenderer` unless a custom `AccessoryRenderer` is registered or no renderer is registered using `AccessoriesRendererRegistry#registerNoRenderer`.